 “You want to come down with me?”

-“Yeah, I am not going back in there.”
-I said to her as I shot a quick glance over my shoulder.
+“Yeah, I’m not going back in there,” I said as I took a glance over my shoulder.

-When Jen led me inside, the rest of the guys looked up.
+When Jen led me inside, the rest of the group looked up.

 “What did you bring her down for?”
 Jay asked annoyed.